-Given the reputation of the Rainier sweet cherry as the most delicious yellow cherry in the world, you might thing that this cherry tree would be difficult to grow.
+Given the reputation of the Rainier sweet cherry as the most delicious yellow cherry in the world, you might think that this cherry tree would be difficult to grow.
 Nothing could be farther from the truth.
 Despite the many spectacular qualities, care of Rainier cherry trees is relatively easy.
 Read on for tips on how to grow Rainier cherries.

 About Rainier Cherry Trees

 Rainier cherries resulted from a cross between the Bing and Van varieties.
 The trees are gorgeous in spring with showy pink-white blooms filling the garden with a lovely fragrance.
 This is followed by the next act: a large crop of outstanding cherries.
-And for the grand finale in autumn, expect a fiery fall foliage display.
+For the grand finale in autumn, expect a fiery fall foliage display.

 The trees bear fruit early.
-Those with a Rainier in the backyard will be picking Rainier cherries in May or June, while other cherry trees are
+Those with a Rainier in the backyard will be picking Rainier cherries in May or June, while other cherry trees are nowhere near ripe.
+Rainier sweet cherry fruit are yellow on the outside with a scarlet blush.
+The inner flesh is sweet and creamy white, giving it the nickname “white cherry.”
+Most gardeners agree that this is the best yellow cherry, and some insist that Rainier is the best cherry of any color.

 The large, yellow fruit is both bud hardy and crack resistant, giving it another edge over the competition.
 The cherries also tend to attract less birds than red cherries, probably due to the yellow coloring.
 The cherries store well too.
-They are wonderfully sweet right off the tree, but they also work well for baking, canning and freezing.
+They are wonderfully sweet right off the tree, but they also work well for baking, canning, and freezing.

 How to Grow Rainier Cherries

 Plant the tree in loamy soil in a full sun location.
-Care of Rainier cherry trees is not harder than that of other cherry varieties, and includes irrigation, pest control and occasional use of organic fertilizer.
+Care of Rainier cherry trees is not harder than that of other cherry varieties, and includes irrigation, pest control, and occasional use of organic fertilizer.

 The trees grow to 35 feet (11 m.) tall, but can easily be kept smaller by pruning.
 This makes picking Rainier cherries easier and gives you the chance to remove dead and damaged wood.